nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 CONFIG_SLM_EXTERNAL_XTAL - Use external XTAL for UARTE This option configures the application to use an external XTAL for UARTE.
-   For the nRF9160 DK, see the `nRF9160 Product Specification`_ (section 6.19 UARTE) for more information.
+   For more information, see the UARTE - Universal asynchronous receiver/transmitter with EasyDMA section of the following documentation:

+   * `nRF9151 Product Specification`_
-   For the nRF9161 DK, see the `nRF9161 Product Specification`_ (section 6.19 UARTE) for more information.
+   * `nRF9161 Product Specification`_
+   * `nRF9160 Product Specification`_

 .. _CONFIG_SLM_START_SLEEP: